cnorick/curse-of-strahd-notes/Characters/Izek Strazni.md

 ## History/Info
 - In addition to his weapons, Izek carries an iron ring of keys that unlock the stocks in the town square [[Area N8]]
 - His family is descendent from some of the [[Death House]] cultists
-	- Because of the ev
+	- Because of the evil from death house, his family had a history of evil deformities
+- He was born as a partial [[Tiefling]] and has a demon arm
+	- His parents tried

 ## What They Want